-Under the guideline-system, all prefectures are divided into several groups (ranks) according to the economic environment, and the possible rise width of minimum wage is given for each rank, for example, 5 yen for a top rank, 4 yen for a second rank etc. The prefectural minimum wage is affected by a possible rise width.
-Then if ranking cannot reflect the economic situation, it is impossible to set the rational prefectural minimum wage.
+Under the guideline-system, all prefectures are divided into several groups (ranks) according to the economic environment, and the possible rise width of minimum wage is given for each rank, for example, 5 yen for a top rank, 4 yen for a second rank and so on.
+Because the prefectural minimum wage is affected by a possible rise width, then, if ranking does not reflect the economic situation, it is impossible to set the rational prefectural minimum wage.

-If ranking is just a reference information (like a reputation of the restaurant), this may not be important.
+If ranking is a simple reference information (like a reputation of the restaurant), this may not be important.
 However, sometimes the difference of the possible rise varies over dozens of yen.
 Because the regional minimum wage is strongly influenced by this value, it is extremely important to which rank each prefecture belongs.
-In addition, workers and the management sometimes are inclined to agree at the very close level to the guidelines, and then the actual economic situation is often misevaluated.
+In addition, because workers and the management sometimes are forced to give the priority to conclude the minimum wage close to the guidelines, the actual economic situation is often mistakenly evaluated.

-Based on such a consideration, we attempt to establish a method to examine the validity of the guideline system.
-Our main concern is whether the guideline reflects exactly the economic disparity of areas and the local situation.
-As the results of our analysis, we found that a technique now used for ranking does not lead an extreme deflection.
-However, as for the middle ranked prefecture, a room for improvement was revealed.
-Furthermore, in such a middle ranked prefectures, it was clarified that the change of minimum wage would cause an opposite effect.
+Based on such a consideration, this report attempts to establish a method to examine the validity of the guideline system.
+Our main concern is how exactly it reflects the economic disparity between areas, the local situation.
+As the results of our analysis, we found that a technique used for ranking does not lead an extreme deflection.
+However, as for the middle ranked prefecture, a room for improvement was also revealed.
+Furthermore, it was clarified that the change of minimum wage has a completely opposite effect in such a middle ranked prefecture.

 The remainder of this article is organized in the following way.
-In the next section, we briefly outline the current guidelines system.
+In the next section, we outline the guidelines system briefly.
 Then, two multivariate analyses are employed to rank the prefectures and the resulting ranking is compared with the current ranking of the guideline system.
 Finally, we consider about the effect that the change of minimum wage brings.
 Some concluding remarks are given in the last section.

 II.
-Guideline System2
+Guideline System

-Under the Japanese Minimum Wage Law, three different factors are included in the determination of the minimum wage, such as, ability to pay of the normal business firm, cost of living, actual wage level3.
+According to the Japanese Minimum wage Act, three different factors are to be considered in the determination of the minimum wage, such as, ability to pay of the normal business firm, cost of living and actual wage level.